Seeking the Pioneers: Routes of Resistance

 “We are here because you were there.” — A. Sivanandan

-Curated by Mukhtar Dar (cultural activist, artist, and archivist), with photography by Johnathan Williams and Paul McKenzie, the exhibition reveals the journeys of those who have placed Birmingham and the West Midlands at the heart of the UK’s anti-racist movement.
+Curated by cultural activist, artist, and archivist Mukhtar Dar, with photography by Johnathan Williams and Paul McKenzie, Seeking the Pioneers reveals the journeys of those who have placed Birmingham and the West Midlands at the heart of the UK’s anti-racist movement.

 Exhibition Details

-Location: Library of Birmingham foyer, Centenary Square, Broad Street, Birmingham B1 2ND
+Location: Library of Birmingham, Centenary Square, Broad Street, Birmingham B1 2ND

 Admission: Free entry